As Scales Become Separated: Lectures on Effective Field Theory: Matching and Running

 Since our \FT~respects a $\mathbb{Z}_2$ symmetry that acts on the light field, we should enforce $\phi \rightarrow - \phi$ within the EFT as well.\footnote{Of course, we do not need to enforce this.
 We could instead include all possible higher dimension operators and then matching would set the Wilson coefficients of operators that violate this symmetry to zero.} This restriction (plus Lorentz invariance) implies that our EFT Lagrangian takes the form

-where $C_{(i,j)}$ are the Wilson coefficients specified by the number of fields $i$ and the number of derivatives $j$, and we have included factors of $M$ to make all the Wilson coefficients dimensionless.
-Next, we define our power counting in the $m\ll M$ limit as we did above in \cref{eq:pExamplePowerCounting}:
+where $C_{(i,j)}$ are the Wilson coefficients specified by the number of fields $i$ and the number of derivatives $j$, and we have included factors of $M$ to make all the Wilson coefficients dimensionless.\footnote{We caution the reader that one can get confused about dimensional analysis when restoring factors of $\hbar$ due to the fact that the choice of dimensionful suppression scale is often defined to include masses and couplings, such that the scale fundamentally does not have the same units as mass.} Next, we define our power counting in the $m\ll M$ limit as we did above in \cref{eq:pExamplePowerCounting}:

 Following the same logic that led to \cref{eq:PowercountPhi}, we find that $\phi \sim \lambda$ and $\partial \sim \lambda$.
 This allows us to power count our operators, and we see that $\phi^4 \sim \lambda^4$, $\phi^6 \sim \lambda^6$, and $\partial^2\s \phi^4 \sim \lambda^6$.
 Our operator expansion organized by mass dimension is ordered in power counting.